nyangweso-rodgers/computer-science-docs/README.md

     - [Factorial Function](##9.3-Example3:-Building-the-Factorial-Function)
 -----------------------------------------------------------------------

-# Introduction to Computer Science
 # Computer Science vs Software Engineering
 __Computer Science__ is the study of how computers work, mostly the theoratical and mathematical perspective. __Software Engineering__ is the study of how software systems are built, including topics such as Project Management, Quality Assurance, and Software Testing.

-# Computer Programming Overview
-# Definition of Terms
+# Definition of Terms in Computer Science
+1. __browser__: medium that allows you to make a request and lets a server serve you.
+It’s software installed and running on your computer that lets you search the Internet.
+It takes your input, creates and sends a request, gets the response and serves you.
+2. __LocalHost__: refers to “_this computer_” or even more accurately “_the computer I’m working on_.”

-2. __Secure Shell (SSH)__: open-source protocol used to secure network communication which is less expensive and complex than the hardware based __VPN__ solutions. i.e., it offers _authentication_, _encryption_ and _data integrity_ for securing network communicationsy.
+3. __Secure Shell (SSH)__: open-source _protocol_ used to secure network communication which is less expensive and complex than the hardware based __VPN__ solutions. i.e., it offers _authentication_, _encryption_ and _data integrity_ for securing network communicationsy.
 By Implementing __SSH__, we get some of the capabilities like:
     - secure command-shell
     - secure file transfer
     - remote access to a variety of __TCP/IP__ applications via a secure tunnel

-2. __LocalHost__: refers to “_this computer_” or even more accurately “_the computer I’m working on_.”
+4. __algorithm__ is a step by step procedure to resolve a problem.
+It's an effective method expressed a finite set of well-defined instructions.
+5. __Computer Program__ is a sequence of instructions written using a Computer Programming Language to perform a specified task by the computer.
+A __computer program__ is also called a __computer software__, which can range from  two lines to millions of lines of instructions.
+6. __Source Code__ is a code written in a particular programming language.

+# How Web Works
+_How does your browser know which server to send the request to?_: it needs to find its address.
+So, it queries the __DNS__ (Domain Name Server) to find the __IP__.